 - Junctions –

-The U.S. 181 Harbor Bridge Replacement Project, an $899 million span planned to replace the 1959-built bridge for U.S. 181 to the east, broke ground on August 8, 2016.1,2 Four Proposed Build Alternatives were considered as of July 2013.
+The U.S. 181 Harbor Bridge Replacement Project, an $899 million span constructed to replace the 1959-built bridge for U.S. 181 to the east, broke ground on August 8, 2016.1,2 Four Proposed Build Alternatives were considered as of July 2013.
 The Red Alternative was ultimately chosen.
-It ties in the new 538 foot tall cable-stayed bridge2 and alignment with the IH 37 interchange with the Crosstown Expressway (SH 286).
-Redesign of that exchange will replace the current design with a new directional T interchange with high speed flyovers between north-south U.S. 181 / SH 286 and IH 37 to the west.
+It ties in the new 538 foot tall cable-stayed bridge2 and alignment with the interchange joining IH 37 with the Crosstown Expressway (SH 286).
+The exchange will be rebuilt into a new directional T interchange with high speed flyovers between north-south U.S. 181 / SH 286 and IH 37 to the west.
 Connections with the IH 37 spur to the east will use the frontage roads in place of direct ramps.

-Interstate 37 was added to the original Interstate system in October 1957.
-It was included within the Texas Interstate Highway System by the Texas State Highway Commission in 1962 with 142 miles.3
+IH 37 was added to the original Interstate system in October 1957.
+It was included within the Texas Interstate Highway System by the State Highway Commission in 1962 with 142 miles.3

-The proposed section of Interstate 37 north of Downtown San Antonio to Interstate 410 was first planned as the North Expressway, a route connecting Downtown with the airport.
+The proposed section of IH 37 north of Downtown San Antonio to IH 410 was the North Expressway, a route connecting Downtown with the airport.
 Original plans called for the freeway to travel a straight line north from Downtown.
 However, local opposition arose due to the potential local impacts of the freeway.
 A lawsuit by the San Antonio Conservation Society resulted in an injunction preventing construction of the freeway as an Interstate in 1967.

 Opposition to the freeway project remained through the late 1960s and early 1970s.
 The struggle reached a national audience when the freeway was profiled in Helen Leavitt’s book Superhighway-Superhoax.
-With its proximity to or passage through parkland, a college campus, schools, residential areas and other sensitive areas, the route was changed to avoid these features.
-This helps explain the many curves of the freeway between Interstates 35 and 410.
+With its proximity to or passage through parkland, a college campus, schools, residential neighborhoods and other sensitive areas, the route was changed to avoid these features.
+This resulted into the number of S-curves along the freeway between IH 35 and IH 410.
 In 1973, the freeway was resurrected as a project to be built without federal funds as a new alignment for U.S. 281.
-Construction ensued through the mid-1970s, and the Walter McAllister Expressway (U.S. 281) opened to traffic on February 7, 1978.4 The interchange offering direct connection ramps between U.S. 281 and Interstate 410 did not begin construction until 2006.
+Construction ensued through the mid-1970s, and the Walter McAllister Expressway (U.S. 281) opened to traffic on February 7, 1978.4 The systems interchange providing direct connection ramps between U.S. 281 and IH 410 did not begin construction until 2006.
 It was completed in June 2008.